senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-multi-tenant/README.md

 1. Create database and user by running SQL found in
    ${SENZING_DEMO_DIR}/${SENZING_TENANT}/kubernetes/pg_tenant_create_database.sql

+1. **Warning:** For next step, be sure that the newly created database is selected.
+   For instance, in `phpPgAdmin`, select the database before running the SQL.

 1. Create schema and permissions by connecting to the database and running SQL found in
    ${SENZING_DEMO_DIR}/${SENZING_TENANT}/kubernetes/pg_tenant_create_schema.sql

+1. Verify that the schema exists for the new tenant database.

 #### Create RabbitMQ user for tenant